 Inside the structure is a 62-foot passageway leading to the main chamber with three tiny antechambers, collectively forming a cruciform layout.
 The main ceiling is 20’ high and so tightly corbelled that the interior has remained perfectly watertight for five millennia.

 The tomb’s aesthetics are seen in its reconstructed white quartz facade and in the original decorative artwork inside and out.
 Spirals, chevrons, circles, arcs, parallel lines are carved into walls, ceilings, supporting rocks, and the 10’ x 4’, five ton entrance stone on which a spectacular tri-spiral appears.
-Note: This symbol appears in the logo of this website, taken from a page in the Book of Kells, the 7th century illuminated manuscript of the four Gospels because it represented the Holy Trinity.
-I had long forgotten I had first seen it as a pagan symbol at Newgrange!
-This provides one more example of how early Irish Christians used pre-Christian symbols to illustrate the precepts of their faith.
-But I digress…
+Note: This symbol also appears in a page of the Book of Kells, the 7th century illuminated manuscript of the four Gospels, which (then and now) represents the Holy Trinity.
+It is yet another example of how early Irish Christians used pre-Christian symbols to illustrate the precepts of their faith.
+(But I digress!)

 As with most important Irish monuments, Newgrange is bathed in legend, too many stories to be highlighted here.
 However, there is one myth that ties in with the theme of time:

-After all… how many opportunities will you have to see, touch, and explore something older than the pyramids?
+This site is an absolute must-see.
+How many opportunities will you have to see and touch something older than Egypt's pyramids?